ga-wdi-curriculum/wdi-intro/readme.md

 the next day of class.

 Your squad instructor will provide meaningful feedback on at least one of these assignments and also on your lab.
+You can also point us to specific lines in your code you'd like feedback on.

 It's **really, really** important that you submit homework even if -- especially if -- you didn't complete it.
 We would much rather you spend 2 hours taking a